DevAkintunde/greyBox-early-dev/apiDoc.md

 - Upload new Image: POST:/images/upload
 - Upload new Video: POST:/videos/upload

+### Notes of entity creation

+- Paragraphs must be attached to form as an array of sub-entities in the expected order required. weight be be assigned to them by this order.

 #### Note on authentication

 - Default authorisation does not keep users signed In.